Trophies sponsored by Sandy’s Trophies!

 Contact Smoke Wade (435) 215-9675 if interested in participating

-This is the seventh year Smoke has put on the “Cowboy Idol” Contest for us.
+This is the eighth year Smoke has put on the “Cowboy Idol” Contest for us.
 It has become a big part of our event and brings in some really good talent to all three of our stages!
 I know you will enjoy the talent he has brought to our event this year plus his own poetry and storytelling!
 Enjoy!

 2014 Cowboy Idol and Open Mic People’s Choice Winners!